Celebrity Holograms, Tricky Ghosts, and Other Technologies of Political Bodies

 If “each fragment reveals the rose from a different angle”, then we may ask ourselves what this allegory of visual technological mediation through holography in a broken world has to tell us, as subjects with one foot still firmly in the pre-holographic tradition.
 If one of the Queen’s two bodies – or of Modi’s, or even of his Turkish counterpart, Erdoğan25 – is today composed of holography-adjacent illusions, then we can safely say that this body only functions by relegating the other, physical body to the other consideration of image-making: public relations.
 As fictions become our facts in this era of late capitalism, we find ourselves sifting between the many preserved bodies (corporeal and corporate) and constructed images (public and technological) of those in and around power.
 All we see are fragments, one angle at a time.
 Yet, there has never been a greater need to know more and feel more than what our vision can see.

-The author would like to thank Jacob Hagelberg, Sahana Srinivasan, Elise Misao Hunchuck, Nora O Murchú, Anna-Lena Panter, Pip Hare, Jennifer Theodor, and the whole transmediale team for their help and support with this piece.
+The author would like to thank Jacob Hagelberg, Sahana Srinivasan, Elise Misao Hunchuck, Nora O Murchú, Anna-Lena Panter, Pip Hare, Jen Theodor, and the whole transmediale team for their help and support with this piece.

 The Platinum Jubilee Central Weekend (2 June – 5 June 2022) was a celebration marking the 70th anniversary of Elizabeth II’s accession to the throne (on 6 February 1952).
 She was the first British monarch to celebrate this milestone.